 Grips & Poles

-Most of them will work because they generally attach using the standard GoPro mounting system.
+Most grips and poles will work because they generally attach using the standard GoPro mounting system.

 GoPro HERO9 Batteries

 Internal Batteries.
 One of the key upgrades of the HERO9 Black is a larger battery.
 The new battery is rated for 1720mAh (compared to 1220mAh for the HERO8 Black).
 You can find it here.